hulkgosmash/ExfilTracer/README.md

 ## Summary

 ExfilTracer creates a cloud service to facilitate easy testing of data exfiltration methods during a penetration test.
 This project utilizes Ansible & Terraform to build a temporary disposable cloud server and DNS records in AWS.
 Where possible services will be secured using a password specified at run time along with IP address whitelisting on the AWS side if desired.
-Encryption has not been implemented and likely will not be.
+Encryption for those protocols that don't natively support it has not been implemented and likely will not be.

 The created resources will be